JarvusInnovations/SeptaMobi/KNOWN_ISSUES.md

 New Route button does not work
 Bookmark buttons does not work
+Alerts are not currently hooked up to API

 Sub Optimal Directions
-3rd Ward to 30th St. , bus to subway vs. walk to subway Google Maps does not give
+3rd Ward to 30th St. , bus to subway vs. walk to subway
+	Google Maps does not give

 Suggestion: Bold the transportation vehicles number in Schedule

+Trip PLanner:
+Reenable clear icon , needs css